Shard-Labs/PoLido-docs/docs/guides/node-operators.md

    Make sure that you are connected with the right address by checking the ACCOUNT field inside the Remix.
 After you've made sure, click on joinOperator and confirm the transaction.

-   You have successfully joined the Lido for Polygon platform!
+   You have successfully joined theLido on Polygon platform!

 ## How to exit the protocol as a Node Operator